matloff/cdparcoord/README.md

 <img src="vignettes/hr_data_interactive_100.png" alt="n1" width="800"/>

+Here we have displayed the **k** = 100 most frequent patterns.
+The color legend at the right shows frequency.
+Since the highest frequency was 6, we might consider trying a larger value of **k**.

+Setting **interactive** to TRUE invokes **plotly**, which allows us to change the order of the columns via mouse drag.
+We could, for instance, use the mouse to move the salary column more to the center or left, by clciking and dragging the label 'salary' to the desired spot.

-Here, we can see, for example, that higher satisfaction level is associated with having more projects and more monthly hours, until number of projects or number of montly hours is too high, in which case satisfaction level drastically drops.
+Here, we can see, for example, that higher satisfaction level is associated with having more projects and more monthly hours, until number of projects or number of monthly hours is too high, in which case satisfaction level drastically drops.

 ##### Categorical-Data Examples ([C1](#example-c1), [C2](#example-c2),[C3](#example-c3))